 Reach BR-3 was characterized as a well-defined channel situated within a partially confined valley setting.
 The reach displayed a moderate gradient and moderate degree of entrenchment.
 Riparian vegetation was characterized as fragmented, extending <1-5 channel widths laterally.
 Vegetation consisted of trees, shrubs and herbaceous species.
 Bank angles ranged from moderately steep to steep.
 Bank materials were dominated by sand.
 Bankfull widths and depths ranged from 9.0-9.8 m and 0.7-1.55 m, respectively.
 Riffle substrate consisted of sand, gravel and cobble with scattered boulders.
 Pool substrate consisted of clay/silt and sand at the margins and gravel and scattered boulders.
 Evidence of active erosion was observed in the form of undercutting, basal scour and slumping.
 Historically, the upstream portion of the reach has been channelized.
+Existing channel disturbances included the 16th Ave crossing, offline pond (Pond A - Figure 2), stormwater outfall (Appendix B - Photo 11) and cart path and trail crossings.
+No evidence of excessive scour or erosion (beyond reach-scale processes) was observed in association with the 16th Avenue crossing of Bruce Creek crossing.
+Within the structure, an overbank zone was observed, but it did not extend the length of the bridge and was only present on one bank (Appendix B - Photo 5).
+The remainder of the structure was inundated at the time of survey.
+This condition was attributed to the span of the structure relative to the average bankfull width, and backwater influence of the downstream Toogood Pond.

 Rapid assessment results indicated that Reach BR-3 was 'in adjustment', with a score of 0.52.
 Widening was identified as the dominant mode of adjustment with degradation, planimetric form adjustment and aggradation as secondary processes.
-Evidence of widening was observed in the form of leaning/fallen trees, exposed tree roots, large organic debris, basal scour through greater than 50% of the reach including both sides of channel through riffles, outflanked gabion baskets, exposed previously buried pipe and slumping banks.
-Degradation was noted in the form of exposed bridge/culvert footings, undermined gabion baskets, a visible suspended armour layer in the bank and channel worn into undisturbed overburden (till).
+Evidence of widening was observed in the form of leaning/fallen trees, exposed tree roots, large organic debris, basal scour through greater than 50% of the reach including both sides of channel through riffles, outflanked gabion baskets, exposed bridge/culvert footings, undermined gabion baskets, a visible suspended armour layer in the bank and channel worn into undisturbed overburden (till).
 Planimetic form adjustment was documented via chute formation, misaligned thalweg and poorly formed bars.
 Evidence of aggradation included observed deposition in the overbank zone and coarse material embedded in riffles.
 An RSAT score of 19.5 indicated a 'fair' degree of overall ecological health, with channel stability and riparian habitat conditions identified as the primary limiting factors.
 The Downs model reflected the RGA evaluation of this reach through a classification of M - 'lateral migration' based on observed evidence of migration at most bends.